SensehacK/Writing/10_Exclusive_apps_for_Mac/Top_10_Exclusive_apps_for_Mac.md

 # Top Ten Mac Exclusive Apps

-So you have bought a Mac , what can you do to make the most of it ?
-Well how about using some of its exclusive apps designed from the ground up to run perfectly on a Mac.
+So you have bought a Mac, what can you do to make the most of it?
+Well, how about using some of its exclusive apps designed from the ground up to run perfectly on a Mac.

-Applications made for certain hardware are always optimized to the core &amp; when the developers are the hardware engineers i.e. Apps Made by Apple.
-They have certain degree of quality which the fragmented Operating system like the Windows &amp; Ubuntu Computer Users could never achieve.
-These Applications are tailored for optimized battery life , perfect pixel to pixel ratio applications ( supports Retina display ) etc.
+Applications made for certain hardware are always optimized to the core & when the developers are the hardware engineers i.e. Apps Made by Apple.
+They have a certain degree of quality which the fragmented Operating system like the Windows & Ubuntu Computer Users could never achieve.
+These Applications are tailored for optimized battery life, perfect pixel to pixel ratio applications ( supports Retina display ) etc.

-We recommend these applications as they give some extra value of owing a Mac rather than just an impressive Hardware.
-These software lures other non mac users to own a Mac.
+We recommend these applications as they give some extra value of owning a Mac rather than just an impressive Hardware.
+These software lures other non-mac users to own a Mac.

 ![alt text][app]